Sabicool/Medicine/01 Disciplines/Anaesthetics/Topics/Airway Assessment.md

 		- This typically corresponds to a Cormack and Lehane Grade IV laryngoscopy view
 	- Difficult endotracheal intubation occurs when “proper insertion of the tracheal tube with conventional laryngoscopy requires more than three attempts or more than 10 minutes”
 # Pre-Operative Airway Assessment
-- Whenever possible identify:
-	- The patient’s previous intubation grade and previous difficulties with airway management
-	- Determine what techniques and manoeuvres were required to optimise airway management conditions
 ## History
 - General history elements:
 	- Reason for airway protection/management